ChloeConnor/shopping-basket/README.md

 # shopping-basket

 ## How to run:
+in your sbt shell run:
+`run Apples Milk Bread`

+or any other combination of the below goods

 ## Requirements:
 Write a program driven by unit tests that can price a basket of goods taking into account some special offers.